Perfect Crown

 - Lee Su-ho as young I-an[5]

-- The younger brother of the late King I-hwan and regent for his eight-year-old nephew I-yun, I-an was a competitive young man whose public persona became more reserved after his father, King Hui-jong, frequently altered his royal titles to limit his political influence.
+- The younger brother of the late King I-hwan and regent for his eight-year-old nephew I-yun; I-an was a competitive young man whose public persona became more reserved after his father, King Hui-jong, frequently altered his royal titles to limit his political influence.
 Following his brother's death, his rise to power led to public comparisons with the historical Grand Prince Suyang.
-His regimented lifestyle is disrupted by his encounter with Hui-ju, a woman who ignores royal protocol.[4]
+His monotonous life is disrupted by his encounter with Hui-ju at a royal banquet.[4]

 - Noh Sang-hyun as Min Jeong-woo

-- The eldest son of Min family, prominent for producing multiple Prime Ministers, he is often cited as a preferred marriage candidate due to his public accessibility.
-He balances a lifestyle of collecting high-value automobiles and footwear with personal interests such as cooking at traditional markets.
+- The eldest son of Min family, prominent for producing multiple Prime Ministers, he is perceived as a desirable marriage candidate due to his position as the Prime Minister of Korea.
+He balances his political duties with his lifestyle of collecting high-value automobiles and footwear with personal interests such as cooking at traditional markets.
 His political career is characterized by shifting allegiances between establishment and reformist factions, resulting in public labels such as "migratory bird".
-While he shares a long-standing friendship with I-an, the relationship faces strain due to I-an's marriage to Hui-ju.[4]
+While he shares a long-standing friendship with I-an, the relationship faces strain due to I-an's relationship with Hui-ju.[4]

 - Gong Seung-yeon as Yoon Yi-rang

-- The Queen dowager of the late King I-hwan; the Queen mother of the current King I-yun, and a member of the Yun family, which has produced four queens, she was educated to maintain the conduct expected of a royal consort.
-Yi-rang's past encounter with Grand Prince I-an led her to develop feelings for him despite her engagement to then Crown Prince I-hwan.
-She chose to marry I-Hwan in order to become the future Queen consort and has since been an adversary to I-an.[4]
+- The Queen dowager of the late King I-hwan; the Queen mother of the current King I-yun, and a member of the Yoon family, which has produced four queens, she was educated to maintain the conduct expected of a royal consort.[4]

 Supporting